 After fears that Donald Trump's election would sink the stock markets, investors have sent a very different message.
 An initial election night dip has turned into a boom for both the S&P 500 and the Dow Jones, which hit an all-time high of 19,000 this week.

 Happy investors include Clinton supporters like Warren Buffett, who proclaimed he maintained "100% confidence" in America after Trump's election.
 Buffett said Trump's promise to double economic growth may be far-fetched, but that even a 2% growth would be plenty for a successful environment to take hold.
 R.W.
 Baird chief investment strategist Bruce Bittles told USA Today that: "the stock market is viewing the new administration as friendly toward business."
-Trump promised to create a business friendly environment not just at the upper tiers, but for small business owners, too.The BEST SALES on Amazon NOW ]
+Trump promised to create a business friendly environment not just at the upper tiers, but for small business owners, too.Most INTERESTING FINDS on Amazon]